-Note that following the guidelines of Alameda County and the University of California, our lab procedures will continue to be remote for the beginning of Fall 2020.
+Note that following the guidelines of Alameda County and the University of California, our lab procedures will continue to be remote for the beginning of Spring 2022.
 We will make decisions regarding in-lab work if we are guided to do so in the future.

 Student apprentices will work under the supervision of the PIs, graduate students, and project coordinators.
 Essential functions include:

 - Recruit research participants from local preschool programs, maintain contact with preschool staff in coordinating virtual recruitment events.

 - Carry out psychological and behavioral assessments of preschool- or kindergarten-age children and their parents via Zoom and telephone assessments.